Senior BJP leaders Santhosh, Radha Mohan Singh in UP again to review party's functioning from Monday | Politics

 - India

-The BJP's national general secretary (organisation) BL Santhosh and Uttar Pradesh in-charge Radha Mohan Singh will be here on a two-day visit from Monday to review its programmes, their second this month as the party sets in motion preparations for the crucial assembly polls next year.
+The BJP's national general secretary (organisation) BL Santhosh and Uttar Pradesh in-charge Radha Mohan Singh will be here on Monday to review its programmes, their second visit this month as the party sets in motion preparations for the crucial assembly polls next year.

 During their earlier visit from May 31 to June 2, Singh had shot down speculation of a leadership change in the state and had defended the Yogi Adityanath government's handling of the COVID situation.

-Besides a few BJP lawmakers expressing resentment openly on the handling of the second COVID wave, the major opposition parties -- the SP, the BSP and the Congress -- are planning to make it a major issue in the state Assembly polls, which are only months away.
+While a few BJP lawmakers have expressed resentment openly on the handling of the second COVID wave, the major opposition parties -- the SP, the BSP and the Congress -- are planning to make it a major issue in the state Assembly polls, which are only months away.

 The visit by Santhosh to Lucknow comes after the Uttar Pradesh unit of Bharatiya Janata Party appointed its state MLC A K Sharma, a former IAS officer, the party's state vice president.